desh9674/crop_face/Readme.txt

 Ok, First of All I could create a Virtual Env for this but i dont't want to for tedious reasons.
 This is a one file project, which can be built upon more, but the again am not an HTML fan.
-I hate JAVA.

 To get this working, you need
 Flask, cv2, PIL and Numpy installed.

-I kow Machine Learning, almost all of it(how to use it), but i did get any opportunity to apply it somewhere, Untill Now-
+Untill Now-

 Now to what this app is: